chadwickbureau/chadwick/doc/index.rst

   extractor, which replaces and extends the DiamondWare program BGAME.

-- :program:`cwbox`, a boxscore generator, which
+- :ref:`cwbox <cwtools.cwbox>`, a boxscore generator, which
   replaces and extends the DiamondWare program BOX.

-- :program:`cwdaily`, which produces day-by-day player statistical totals.
+- :ref:`cwdaily <cwtools.cwdaily>`, which produces per-game player
+  statistical records.
 This program is unique to Chadwick.

 - :ref:`cwsub <cwtools.cwsub>`, which extracts information
   about in-game player substitutions.
 This program is unique to Chadwick.

-- :program:`cwcomment`, which extracts comment
+- :ref:`cwcomment <cwtools.cwcomment>`, which extracts comment
   fields from event files.
 This program is unique to Chadwick.

 This documentation is intended to be read in conjunction with the